-Mexico is home to 68 languages officially recognized by the Mexican government, and linguists have identified 200 or even more distinct language varieties.
+Mexico is home to 68 languages officially recognized by the Mexican government, and linguists have identified well over 300 or even more distinct language varieties.
 Between 6 and 8 percent of the population are reported to speak an indigenous language, and several of them–notably Nahuatl, Yucatec Maya, and Mixtec–have hundreds of thousands of speakers, if not more, as well as significant histories of documentation, literacy, and media.
 Most Central American languages south of Mexico belong either to the Mayan language family in Guatemala, Belize, western Honduras, and El Salvador, or to the Chibchan language family of Costa Rica and Panama, extending into Colombia.
 Many Central American languages have only small numbers of speakers: oppression, civil war, migration, and job prospects are among the factors driving a shift to Spanish in some communities.

 Over the last two decades, New York has become home to large immigrant communities from two western Mexican states, Oaxaca and Guerrero, which are among the world’s most diverse linguistic areas.
 Mexico’s Instituto Nacional de Estatisdica y Geografia (INEGI) and the Mexican Consulate in New York have estimated that more than 250,000 of the city’s 320,000 Mexican-born population are of indigenous origin (Nevaer 2012) and that one out of three speak an indigenous language.
 The Guatemalan community in the New York area has also been growing continuously for the last few decades, bringing with it many Mayan languages.